-Pedro is currently looking for research based internships for summer 2017.
-To contact Pedro for PhD research internships, contract work, or something else send an email.
-For more on his experience, his resume is below.
+Pedro is currently looking for research internships for summer 2018.
+To contact Pedro send an email.

 The primary focus on my dissertation research has been in developing an AI (QANTA) that can play Quiz Bowl, a popular trivia game amongst school-aged and college students.
 This research is primarily funded by a National Science Foundation (NSF) grant with additional funding from an Amazon Web Services (AWS) research grant.
 You can see our system defeat a strong team of human players 260-215 during our exhibition match at the 2017 Quiz Bowl high school national championships.
 Note that we did not play against high school students, the opposing team were comprised of helpers at the tournament, many of which had themselves been previous champions in their high school or college days.